r9y9/nnmnkwii/docs/references/postfilters.rst

 Post-filters
 ============

-The module provides post-filters that may improve speech quality.
+The module provides post-filters that can be applied to generated speech parameter sequence.

 .. automodule:: nnmnkwii.postfilters